A DISTINCT VIEWPOINT

 Port-Royal, Acadia is captured by the British.
 It will be renamed Annapolis Royal, Nova Scotia

-About 400 French and native troops, under the leadership of (I)-Jean Vincent d'Abbadie de Saint Castin (1652-1707), who destroyed Salmon Falls (Berwick, Maine), then returned to Falmouth and massacred all the British settlers in the Battle of Fort Loyal.
+About 400 French and native troops, under the leadership of (I)-Jean Vincent d'Abbadie of Saint Castin (1652-1707), who destroyed Salmon Falls (Berwick, Maine), then returned to Falmouth and massacred all the British settlers in the Battle of Fort Loyal.
 The fall of Fort Loyal (Casco) led to the near depopulation of Maine.
 Native forces were then able to attack New Hampshire frontier without reprisal.

 font-family:"Times New Roman","serif";mso-fareast-font-family:Calibri;